 How do you breed a scaleless ball python?
 By breeding two ball pythons with scaleless heads together.
 That’s why they’re also known as ‘super scaleless head’ ball pythons.
 Despite how simple their genetic history is, they’re still tricky to breed, and the very first only hatched in 2012/3.

-You can pick one up for between $5000 and $10,000.
-That means they’re currently one of the most expensive kinds of ball python that money can buy.
+You can pick one up for between $5000 and $10,000 today.
+That means they’re currently one of the most expensive kinds of ball python.

 Monsoon Ball Python

 They have a mottled pattern that looks almost like raindrops hitting a window.
-The dark brown pattern contrasts beautifully to their background color.
-It’s not just that the color is a nice contrast, but that the pattern itself is very distinct, and not muddy at all.
+The dark brown pattern contrasts beautifully with their background color.
+It’s not just that the color is a nice contrast, but that the pattern itself is very distinct and not muddy at all.

 Because a relatively small breeder bred them, and because they were only first successfully bred in 2015, they’re still incredibly rare.
 As such, they still fetch thousands on MorphMarket.